Lynnze-24/randomPerson/README.md

 1. git clone the project
 2. Install dependencies by running 'yarn install'.
 3. run the bundler with command 'expo start'.
-4. Type W to open web version of the project.
+4. Type w to open web version of the project.
 5. Run automated tests by running 'yarn run test'.